 }

 Because Rust compiles generic code into code that specifies the type in each instance, we pay no runtime cost for using generics.
-When the code runs, it performs just like it would if we had duplicated each particular definition by hand.
-As you can see, the process of monomorphization makes Rust’s generics extremely efficient at runtime.
+When the code runs, it performs just like it would if we had duplicated each definition by hand.
+The process of monomorphization makes Rust’s generics extremely efficient at runtime.

 Traits: Defining Shared Behavior

 A trait tells the Rust compiler about functionality a particular type has and can share with other types.
 We can use traits to define shared behavior in an abstract way.
-We can use trait bounds to state that a generic can be any type that has certain behavior.
+We can use trait bounds to specify that a generic can be any type that has certain behavior.

-Note: Traits are similar to a feature often called ‘interfaces’ in other languages, though with some differences.
+Note Traits are similar to a feature often called interfaces in other languages, although with some differences.

 Defining a Trait

 A type’s behavior consists of the methods we can call on that type.
 Different types share the same behavior if we can call the same methods on all of those types.
-Trait definitions are a way to group method signatures together in order to define a set of behaviors necessary to accomplish some purpose.
+Trait definitions are a way to group method signatures together to define a set of behaviors necessary to accomplish some purpose.

-For example, let’s say we have multiple structs that hold various kinds and amounts of text: a NewsArticle struct that holds a news story filed in a particular location, and a Tweet that can have at most 280 characters along with metadata that indicates whether it was a new tweet, a retweet, or a reply to another tweet.
+For example, let’s say we have multiple structs that hold various kinds and amounts of text: a NewsArticle struct that holds a news story filed in a particular location and a Tweet that can have at most 280 characters along with metadata that indicates whether it was a new tweet, a retweet, or a reply to another tweet.

 We want to make a media aggregator library that can display summaries of data that might be stored in a NewsArticle or Tweet instance.
-To do this, we need a summary from each type, and we need to be able to ask for that summary by calling a summarize method on an instance.
+To do this, we need a summary from each type, and we need to request that summary by calling a summarize method on an instance.
 Listing 10-12 shows the definition of a Summary trait that expresses this behavior:

 src/lib.rs